ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- P_ne

-		- is a scalar variable of type Int32 that holds the number of entries in $P$ in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type INT that holds the number of entries in $P$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- P_row

-		- is a one-dimensional array of size P_ne and type Int32 that holds the row indices of $P$ in either the sparse co-ordinate, or the sparse column-wise storage scheme.
+		- is a one-dimensional array of size P_ne and type INT that holds the row indices of $P$ in either the sparse co-ordinate, or the sparse column-wise storage scheme.
 It need not be set when the dense storage scheme is used, and in this case can be C_NULL.

 	*
 		- P_col

-		- is a one-dimensional array of size P_ne and type Int32 that holds the row indices of $P$ in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size P_ne and type INT that holds the row indices of $P$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes, and in this case can be C_NULL.

 	*
 		- P_ptr

-		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of $P$, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type INT that holds the starting position of each row of $P$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be C_NULL.

 	*
 		- w